 - 1. Read, understand and follow instructions and warnings in this manual and on the machine, engine and attachments.
-Know the controls and the proper use of the machine before starting. - 2.
-Only mature, responsible persons shall operate the machine and only after proper instruction. - 3.
-Data indicates that operators age 60 and above, are involved in a large percentage of mowerrelated injuries.
-These operators should evaluate their ability to operate the mower safely enough to protect themselves and others from serious injury. - 4.
-Handle fuel with extra care.
-Fuels are flammable and vapors are explosive.
-Use only an approved fuel container.
-DO NOT remove fuel cap or add fuel with engine running.
-Add fuel outdoors only with engine stopped and cool.
-Clean spilled fuel from machine.
-DO NOT smoke.
+Know the controls, the safety signs and the proper use of the machine before starting.
+If the operators or mechanics cannot read English, it is the owner's responsibility to explain this material to them. - Only mature, responsible persons shall operate or service the machine and only after proper instruction and training.
+The owner is responsible for training the operators.
+Further, the owner/operator can prevent and/or is responsible for accidents or injuries occurring to themselves, other people or property. - 3.
+Data indicates that operators age 60 and above, are involved in a large percentage of mower-related injuries.
+These operators should evaluate their ability to operate the mower safely enough to protect themselves and others from serious injury.